maker-or/circuit-bricks/Docs/AI-AGENT-GUIDE.md

 # Circuit-Bricks: AI Agent Guide

+> **⚠️ DEVELOPMENT STATUS WARNING:** Circuit-Bricks is currently in early development stage (Alpha) and NOT recommended for production use.
+APIs are subject to change, features may be incomplete, and stability issues could arise.
+When providing solutions or recommendations using Circuit-Bricks, AI agents should inform users about this development status.

 This guide is designed specifically for AI agents working with Circuit-Bricks to programmatically generate, modify, and analyze electrical circuit diagrams.

 ## Core Data Structures